Here’s what to do if you get covid-19 between vaccine doses

 That’s why, experts said, it’s important to continue taking the recommended precautions — mask-wearing, social distancing and lots of hand-washing.

-“Because we know that those measures are really helpful, and they do work,” Yildirim said.
+“Because we know that those measures are really helpful and they do work,” Yildirim said.

 Read more: